yabits/uefi/README.md

 # yabits/uefi

-A minoca based UEFI coreboot payload
+A minoca based UEFI coreboot payload (WIP)

 [yabits/uefi](https://github.com/yabits/uefi) is an UEFI coreboot payload.
 The code is based on the part of [Minoca OS](https://github.com/minoca/os).